 What inspired you to blog?
 And what keeps you inspired to blog? – Lena Onate

 I’ve been interested in blogging since 2007, but never felt I had anything to say or share.
 When my husband and I decided to make a big life change, I knew I wanted to document the journey publicly so that others could read our story.
-If you’re interested, the posts that share about our transition to the life we are currently living are still in existence!
+If you’re interested, the post that shares about our transition to the life it is linked below for you!